This game is expected to be rated PEGI 16

 On the game's steam page, the developer says: "This game contains themes of emotional manipulation as well as themes of depression and anxiety, and as a result, may not be suitable for all audiences."

-Skill Rating: This game is enjoyed by 15+ year-olds as it's a good match for their ability and maturity.
+15+ year-olds usually have the required skill to enjoy this game.
+Still, it's important for parents and guardians to consider the maturity required to process the game content.
 As well as dealing with some complex themes, the gameplay sometimes requires some intuition from the player that may make it inaccessible for younger or less experienced players.

 As a large portion of the game is told through (non-adjustable) text, you'll need to be prepared to do a large amount of reading.
 The text is often quite small, and if you are making choices that your buddy doesn't like the text may become unreadable In some sections, the colour of the text changes, depending on your favourite colour, which is previously inputted, but generally the text is a high-contrast white on black.

 For some of the combat sections in the game, you'll need to be able to quickly respond to in screen cues indicating specific buttons to press.
 However, there is a mode called "One Key Mode" which disables the random key element of this.

 The game is mostly black and white or monochrome, which makes it easy to distinguish between different elements.
 For effect, dramatic or otherwise, this is sometimes not the case, but the game remains overall high-contrast throughout.

 Diversity and Inclusion